HomeOfVapourSynthEvolution/VapourSynth-DeLogo/README.md

-# VapourSynth-deLOGO
+# VapourSynth-DeLogo

 VS_DELOGO 005a.0.2 Copyright(C) 2003 MakKi, 2014 msg7086

-VapourSynth Plugin - deLOGO (YV12 Only, delogo-005a base)
+VapourSynth Plugin - DeLogo (YV12 Only, delogo-005a base)

 - Original plugin: delogo_avisynth 0.05a by MakKi
 - All credits go to him.